Do you have stuff to sell and are not sure how to get rid of it? You are not alone. There are many apps to sell your stuff today.

 Listing adult and children’s clothing is free.
-Poshmark sends you a free prepaid shipping label when you make a sale.
+And when you make a sale, Poshmark sends you a free prepaid shipping label.

 One nice thing about Poshmark is that shoppers can browse your entire closet.
 Even if they are looking for a specific brand, they can easily access your closet to see your other listings.

 Facebook makes it easy to sell, and you reach many neighbors that don’t use Craigslist.

 Selling local isn’t the only way to make money on Facebook.

 OfferUp is an app that rewards repeat sellers who offer good customer experiences.
 Buyers and sellers can both leave feedback for a particular transaction.

 The feedback feature on OfferUp is very useful to ensure you are not being scammed.For additional security, you can also link your Facebook account to prove your identity.